dita-ot/docs/README.md

 ## Building the documentation output

+> **Note**
+>
-⚠️ **Important:** The maps in this repository contain references to additional topics that are created at build time from the toolkit’s plug-in configuration.
+> The maps in this repository contain references to additional topics that are created at build time from the toolkit’s plug-in configuration.
+>

-To generate the missing topics and build the HTML and PDF versions of the documentation, run the Gradle build script from the root level of the `docs` repository and pass the path to your DITA-OT installation as a parameter.
+> To generate the missing topics and build the HTML and PDF versions of the documentation, run the Gradle build script from the root level of the `docs` repository and pass the path to your DITA-OT installation as a parameter.

 ### Prerequisites